DORA Dyslexia Screener

 As required by most State Education Departments, DORA DS screens a child’s early reading performance in the following areas:

-- Phonemic awareness and phonological awareness
+- Phonological and phonemic awareness

-- Sound-symbol and symbol-sound recognition
+- Sound-symbol recognition

-- Alphabetic knowledge
+- Alphabet knowledge

 Limitations of most